 Any repayments are made in DAI, allowing users access to their ETH once again.

 Reneging on the contract causes it to be liquidated.

 CDP account holders are liable to pay annual interest in DAI on their debts, referred to as the stability fee.
 This is for generating the stablecoin and closing accounts.

-A voting system is used by MKR token holders to determine what the fee is.
+MKR token holders use a voting system to determine what the fee is.
 Fees are then put towards buying back and burning MKR from the market to limit supply and prevent overinflation of DAI.